szuperaz/grfika_hf3-4/README.md

-Graphics homework
+Graphics homework.
-Comments were not allowed.
+Comments were not allowed in the source code.
 Not clean code.